 You can start journaling on your laptop, notebook or a beautiful journal!
 Here’s a few of my favourites:

-Keeping a journal will help you work out life events.
+Daily journaling will help you work out life events.
 When you write it down, you have a better idea of what happened, both the good and bad.
 This helps you improve your decision-making abilities and ultimately, your life!
 Things become clearer and easier through journaling!
 The main thing is just to get started journaling in any way that works for you!
 There are journal prompts to help with every aspect of your life!

-How to Make Your Journaling More Effective
+Journal Prompts: How To Make Them More Effective